aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.10.0 (September 6, 2018) =
+* FIX: Maintenance to delete duplicates now deletes the oldest duplicate rows instead of the most recent ones (thanks Marc Siepman).
+* FIX: A debug line that is now GDPR compliant (according to the options).
+* Improvement: Minor changes to avoid rare error messages for some users.

 = Version 2.9.5 (July 4, 2018) =
 * FIX: Include a list of all of the post types in the database on the options page (for Mauricio).